reflectoring/reflectoring.github.io/_posts/2018-10-28-pact-node-provider.md

 points between API providers and API consumers without the hassle of end-to-end tests (read it up in a [recent blog post](/7-reasons-for-consumer-driven-contracts/)).
 A common use case for consumer-driven contract tests is testing interfaces between services in a microservice architecture.
-However, another interesting use case is testing interfaces between the user client and those backend services.

 In this tutorial, we're going to create a REST provider with [Node](https://nodejs.org/en/) and [Express](https://expressjs.com/) that implements the Heroes endpoints from the contract